Fliplet/fliplet-widget-list-repeater/README.md

 ## Add infinite scroll to a list

-Here's a simple example on how you can add infinite scroll to a list using a dynamic container and a list repeater with a limit set up to 10 entries per page.
+Here's a simple example on how you can add infinite scroll to a list using a Data container and a list repeater with a limit set up to 10 entries per page.

 The following code will load the next page of the dataset when the user is approaching the end of the screen: